VA Home Loans for First Time BuyersUpdated: November 4, 2022

 - Service members on active duty who provide (on or before the date of loan closing) evidence of having been awarded the Purple Heart and remain on active duty.

-Purchasing a first house could be a milestone decision in your life.
-Plus, homebuyers can utilize all of the assistance they can get as it’ll come to saving cash within the process.
+Purchasing your first house could be a milestone decision in your life.
+Plus, homebuyers can utilize all the assistance they can get when saving cash within the process.
 For eligible military members, utilizing home loan benefits for the first time may be of assistance in making the experience simpler.